Models as Approximations I: Consequences Illustrated with Linear Regression

-To begin with, the adjustment versions of the asymptotic variances in the CLTs \eqref{eq:CLTs-adj} can be used to rewrite the sandwich estimator by replacing expectations $\E[...]$ with means $\Ehat[...]$, the population parameter $\Bbeta$ with its estimate $\Bbetahat$, and population adjustment $\Xjadj$ with sample adjustment $\Xjhadj$:
+The adjustment versions of the asymptotic variances in the CLTs of Corollary~\ref{sec:adjustment-CLTs} can be used to rewrite the sandwich estimator by replacing expectations $\E[...]$ with means $\Ehat[...]$, $\Bbeta$ with $\Bbetahat$, $\Xjadj$ with $\XBjhadj$, and rescaling by~$N$:

 The squaring of $N$-vectors is meant to be coordinate-wise.
-Formula \eqref{eq:sandwich-AV-adj} is not a new estimator of asymptotic variance; rather, it is an algebraically equivalent re-expression of the diagonal elements of $\AVsand$ in \eqref{eq:sandwich-AV} above: $\AVsandj = (\AVsand)_{j,j}$.
-The sandwich standard error estimate \eqref{eq:sandwich-SE} can therefore be written as follows:
+Formula \eqref{eq:sandwich-AV-adj} is algebraically equivalent to the diagonal elements of~\eqref{eq:OLS-sandwich}.